swarajnanda2021/MSKCC_SSL/README.md

 # Self-supervised learning library for computer vision
 A suite of self-supervised learning techniques and image encoders are provided in this repo, written in PyTorch with ample help from other repos (cited in code), papers, and GPT4.
+I have written the code so far for full precision, and considering only a single GPU, as I did not have a precision sensitive GPU like a V100, or multiple GPUs during my study period.

 ## Introduction